eficode-academy/artifactory-katas/custom_layouts/README.md

 ### Create a new repository using the custom layout

 * Now we need to make a repository.
-Go to [Admin] —> [Repositories] —> [Local], then click "New" -> choose the Gradle icon.
+Go to [Admin] —> [Repositories] —> [Local], then click "Add repositories" -> choose the Gradle icon.
 * As Repository Key use `$KATA_USERNAME-gradlecustom-dev`.
 * From the "Repository Layout" dropdown list choose your recently created custom layout.
-* Leave the rest of the windows as is, and then hit "Save & Finish" button.
+* Leave the rest of the windows as is, and then hit "Create local repository" button.

 ### Upload the files

 * Go to the repository browser, select the repository you just created and click Deploy.
-* Upload the fox images to this repository.
+* Upload the fox and duck images to this repository.
   * Check the "Deploy According To Layout" option.
 (Only available for single uploads.)

-    Fill in the info: `org: acme`, `baseRev: 1.0.0` and `module: fox`
+    Fill in the info: `orgPath: acme`, `baseRev: 1.0.0` and `module: fox`
   * Click Deploy.
+  * Repeat for duck.jpg
 * Check that both uploads have the "Dependency Declaration" section in the UI when selecting them.